Three Pro Tips for First-Time Homebuyers

 First-time homebuyers may be eligible for programs that can make homeownership more achievable and affordable.
 These programs often offer income-based eligibility and low down payment options.

 First-time homebuyer grants: Depending on where you live, many states and municipalities offer first-time homebuyer grants — which may not need to be repaid.
-Additionally, you may want to take advantage of closing costs assistance programs to reduce the amount you need to save for a down payment or funds to close on a home.
+Additionally, you may want to take advantage of down payment assistance programs to reduce the amount you need to save for a down payment or funds to close on a home.

 Low down payment loans: Talk to your lender about whether you qualify for mortgage programs that have low down payment requirements.
 For example, Freddie Mac offers three mortgage programs that require lower down payments.